Patrick Nevin: the Tinder rapist and serial criminal

 Asked why she didn’t end the conversation then, she told the court: “Because I’m stupid”.

-After his apology Nevin began behaving himself again but soon enough decided to test the waters again.
-He told her “I’m a porn star”, and wrote: “I’ve love to kiss you softly and then fuck you hard, deep and fast”.
+After his apology Nevin began behaving himself again but soon enough decided to test the waters again with further suggestive texts.

 The victim told the trial she thought he was joking and being silly.
 She explained that she repeatedly had to use Google Translate during these communications and often misunderstood the meaning of texts sent by Nevin, including references to sex.